ApurvaBhargava/my-curriculum-vitae/README.md

 ## 🚀 PROJECTS

-- **Semantic Cognition in Dense Convolutional Networks-** Studied the similarity between CNN-based architectures and human biological neural systems by simulating the pattern of learning (differentiating) and forgetting (dementia) with object recognition on CIFAR-100 as the cognitive task and DenseNet-BC as the model using PyTorch for implementation; explored category typicality and effect of distortion using class ranking correlations.
+- **Semantic Cognition in Dense Convolutional Networks-** Studied the similarity between CNN-based architectures and human biological neural systems by simulating the pattern of learning (differentiating) and forgetting (dementia) with object recognition on CIFAR-100 as the cognitive task and DenseNet-BC as the model; explored category typicality and effect of distortion using class ranking correlations.
 Report [here](https://github.com/ApurvaBhargava/semantic-cognition-convnets/blob/master/Project%20Paper.pdf).
-- **Gender Reinflection in Machine Translation (English to French and Spanish)-** Created a novel user-aware gender reinflection + translation model that both translates and reinflects the gender as specified; also built two gender parallel corpora (English-French and English-Spanish); the MLE and sequence-to-sequence GRU models implemented using PyTorch achieved >95% precision and >83% recall.
+- **Gender Reinflection in Machine Translation (English to French and Spanish)-** Created a novel user-aware gender reinflection + translation model that both translates and reinflects the gender as specified; also built two gendered parallel corpora (English-French and English-Spanish); the MLE and sequence-to-sequence GRU models implemented using PyTorch achieved >95% precision and >83% recall.
 Report [here](https://github.com/ApurvaBhargava/gender-reinflect-nlp-project/blob/master/NLP_Project_Report.pdf).
 - **Optimal Representative Training Subset Selection-** Represented text documents in low-dimensional space and implemented statistical distance and sparse-coding-based methods in Python for selecting the most representative subsets, beating the active learning and topic model-based D-optimal design selection methods from literature.
 Report [here](https://github.com/ApurvaBhargava/OptimalSets/blob/master/Project%20Paper.pdf).
 - **Edge Selective Super Resolution using SinGAN-** Built an MLP function approximator over SinGAN in Python to arbitrarily query a low resolution image for real-valued edge co-ordinates to perform super-resolution; this was achieved by substituting the SinGAN generators with autoencoders and feeding the encodings to an MLP to predict pixel outputs from input coordinates.
 Report [here](https://github.com/ApurvaBhargava/SinGAN_MLP_approximator/blob/master/3001ComputerVision%20Report.pdf).
-- **Yelp Fake Review Detection-** Fine-tuned BERT and RoBERTa, implemented gradient boosting and deep neural networks (LSTM, CNN) for detection of fake reviews, achieving 0.88 AUCROC; identified and analyzed features that led to flagging.
-- **Goodreads Books Recommender System-** Built explicit Alternating Least Squares recommender system using PySpark MLlib and 4GB of user-book interactions on high performance cluster, achieving 0.09 NDCG score; visualized clusters of book and user latent factors to infer recommendation relevance.
+- **Goodreads Books Recommender System-** Built explicit Alternating Least Squares recommender system using PySpark MLlib and 4GB of user-book interactions on high performance cluster, achieving 0.09 NDCG score; visualized clusters of book and user latent factors to infer recommendation relevance (Big Data course).
 - **Nutritional labelling of Home Credit Default Risk Automated Decision System-** Analysed the performance, fairness, stability, interpretability and practicality of credit risk-assigning ADS (automated decision system) trained on Home Credit dataset from Kaggle using Python.
 Presentation [here](https://github.com/ApurvaBhargava/rds-project/blob/master/Home%20Credit%20Default%20Risk%20with%20LightGBM.pdf).
 - **San Francisco’s Opioid Crisis and Effects on Public Safety-** Identified potential regions for installation of Safe Injection Sites, analysed crime trends across regions, and predicted crime using spatial and temporal features using Random Forest and XGBoost.
 Report [here](https://github.com/ApurvaBhargava/SF-Opioid-Crisis/blob/master/Final%20Report.pdf).
 - **Psychometric Analysis Tool-** Built a tool for interviewers and/or psychologists that powers judgment by determining the interviewee’s psychological characteristics based on the detection and analysis of factors such as facial expressions, speech emotions, the polarity of written opinion or sentiment analysis (by employing CNN and sequential models) and question answering through chat-bot interview.
 Report [here](https://github.com/ApurvaBhargava/Psychometric-Analysis-Tool/blob/master/Documents/PsychoReport.pdf).